Margaret Makgill1

 M, #354825, d. before 15 August 1579

-Rt.
-Hon.
-Sir James Makgill was the son of Sir James Makgill and Helen Wardlaw.2 He married Janet Adamsoun, daughter of William Adamsoun of Craigcrook, in 1540.1 He died before 15 August 1579.1
+Sir James Makgill of Rankeillour was the son of Sir James Makgill and Helen Wardlaw.2 He married Janet Adamson, daughter of William Adamson of Craigcrook, in 1540.1 He died before 15 August 1579.1

-He acquired lands in Fifeshire, Forfarshire, Galloway and Lothian.1 He was admitted to Advocate in 1539.1 He held the office of Clerk Registrar in 1554, and was temporarily dismissed for implication in the murder of Rizzio.1 He held the office of a Lord of Session in 1554.1 He was invested as a Privy Counsellor (P.C.)
-[Scotland] in 1561.1 He fought in the Battle of Langside in 1568, against Queen Mary of Scots.1 He held the office of Scottish Ambassador to England between 1570 and 1572.1 He held the office of Lord Provost of Edinburgh in October 1570.1 He lived at Rankeillour, Fife, Scotland.1
+He acquired lands in Fifeshire, Forfarshire, Galloway and Lothian.1 He was admitted to the Faculty of Advocates in 1539.1 He held the office of Clerk Registrar in 1554, and was temporarily dismissed for implication in the murder of Rizzio.1 He held the office of a Lord of Session in 1554.1 He was appointed Privy Counsellor (P.C.)
+[Scotland] in 1561.1 He fought in the Battle of Langside in 1568, against Queen Mary of Scots.1 He held the office of Scottish Ambassador to England between 1570 and 1572.1 He held the office of Lord Provost of Edinburgh in October 1570.1 He lived at Rankeillour, Fife, ScotlandG.1

-Children of Rt.
-Hon.
-Sir James Makgill and Janet Adamsoun
+Children of Sir James Makgill of Rankeillour and Janet Adamson

 Citations